captainAyan/location-share/README.md

 </p>

 ## About
 Location Share is an Android app that lets you share your location with your friends anonymously.
-It require not login or signup to use the app.
-Friends are added using QR Code and save in the user's device locally.
+It doesn't require login or signup to use the app.
+Friends are added using QR Code and saved in the user's device locally.

 ## Getting Started
 🚧 Work in progress